cornu-ammonis/database-zipbackup-tool/README.md

 Setting the backup time relative to current time meant i didnt need to worry about converting times.

 ***DOCKER USAGE***
-	you must mount the directories containing backups at /app/backups and the directory where zips should output at /app/zips
+You must mount the directories containing backups at /app/backups and the directory where zips should output at /app/zips